Data Transformations

 In any case, we will see some examples in the rest of this website where transformations are desirable.
 See, for example, Log Transformation and Box-Cox Transformation).

 Also, transformations should only be used to achieve the assumptions of a test.
-You shouldn’t try lots of transformations to find one that achieves a specific test result.
+You should avoid trying out a variety of transformations to find one that achieves a specific test result.

 Reference